 During this unprecedented time, Financial Services continues to be here for you.
 Our offices remain open, and we have taken proactive steps to minimize health and safety risks by altering working conditions.
 Customer service remains a priority, and operations are ongoing which includes refunding students in a timely manner.
 Updates to this page will be completed as more information becomes available.

 UW-Whitewater has received money from the federal government to distribute directly to students.
-The Federal Emergency Relief Grant is now available and applications should be submitted online at your earliest convenience.
-For questions related to the Federal Emergency Relief Grant, contact the Financial Aid Office at firstname.lastname@example.org.
+The Federal Emergency Relief Grant was available to students; however, the monies have been fully distributed.
+For questions related to the Federal Emergency Relief Grant, contact the Financial Aid Office at email@example.com.

 We are hopeful things will get back to "normal" soon.
-We did not apply finance charges to students accounts in March and April, 2020.
-Finance charges resumed in May.
-If paying your balance is an issue, contact the Student Accounts Office to make a payment arrangement over the summer.
-Contact us via phone at 262-472-1373 or firstname.lastname@example.org to discuss your student account.
+If paying your balance is an issue, contact the Student Accounts Office via phone at 262-472-1373 or firstname.lastname@example.org to discuss your student account.

 The fastest and easiest way to receive your refund is direct deposit.
 Please follow the instructions here.

 Although many college students were not eligible for the stimulus checks distributed in April 2020, the CARES Act did provide funds to UW-Whitewater for students who endured a financial hardship as a direct result of COVID-19.
-The Federal Emergency Relief Grant is now available and applications should be submitted online at your earliest convenience.
+The Federal Emergency Relief Grant was available to students; however, the monies have been fully distributed.
 For questions related to the Federal Emergency Relief Grant, contact the Financial Aid Office at firstname.lastname@example.org.

 Many families are experiencing reduced income as a result of COVID-19 and wondering if they should update their FAFSA application.
 According to the Federal Student Aid site, the 2020-21 FAFSA application requests 2018 income tax records.
 For many, 2018 income does not reflect their current situation.
 They suggest contacting individual schools for which you are applying to explain and document the change in income.
 Click here for more information on the FAFSA application.